 Can Dogs Eat Garlic?

-Like vampires, they should stay far away.
+Like vampires, they should stay far away from garlic.
 Here’s why.

 Share Article

-Garlic is a cooking staple found in cuisines world-wide but it is one food your dog definitely should not eat.
-Garlic is toxic to dogs and causes serious illness when enough of it is consumed.
+Many of us find our mouths watering at just the thought of garlic bread, let alone garlic butter chicken or shrimp.
+Although your dog’s mouth may water at the scent of garlic, too, it’s not something they should eat.
+Garlic is toxic to dogs and can cause serious illness if they consume enough of it.
 Since garlic is such a common addition to prepared dishes, it is important to check the ingredients on any foods you plan to share with your pup.

 Nutrition facts about garlic for dogs

-Some health claims about garlic include anti-inflammatory, antimicrobial, and anti-cancer propertiesopens in a new tab, along with many other claims that have not been scientifically evaluated.
-There are also claims that garlic can be used to prevent and/or treat fleas in dogsopens in a new tab; however, this is not an effective way to treat fleas and can put them at risk for serious illness related to garlic toxicity.
+Some health claims about garlic include anti-inflammatory, antimicrobial, and anti-cancer propertiesopens in new tab, along with many other claims that have not been scientifically evaluated.
+There are also claims that garlic can be used to prevent and/or treat fleas in dogsopens in new tab.
+However, this is not an effective way to treat fleas and can put dogs at risk for serious illness related to garlic toxicity.

 Is garlic good for dogs?

-Garlic is not good for dogs and is in fact toxic to them if they ingest enough of it.
-This is due to a compound in garlic known as N-propyl disulfide as well as some additional sulfides found in garlic and all plants in the Allium family.
-These compounds cause oxidative damage to red blood cells, which causes them to burst, or lyse, resulting in a condition called hemolytic anemia.
+Garlic is not good for dogs and can be toxic to them if they ingest enough of it.
+This is due to a compound in garlic known as N-propyl disulfide that is found in all plants in the allium family.
+This compound damages red blood cells, resulting in a condition called hemolytic anemia.

-In these cases, the overall number of healthy red blood cells declines and this anemia can cause dogs to feel lethargic, weak, have pale gums, difficulty breathingopens in a new tab, a racing heart rate, and could lead to more serious collapse and/or death in extreme cases.
+When their red blood cells are destroyed, a dog can feel lethargic, weak, have pale gums, difficulty breathingopens in new tab, and a racing heart rate.
+This could lead to collapse and/or death in extreme cases.
 Dogs with hemolytic anemia may also have a yellow tint to their skin and dark urine due to the breakdown of red blood cells.

-These compounds can also cause damage to the digestive tract, resulting in pain and diarrheaopens in a new tab.
-Signs of a toxicity can take up to seven days to show up, and dogs can get sick both from eating a large amount in one sitting as well as after repeated ingestions of smaller amounts of garlic over time.
-The toxic compounds in garlic and other Allium plants are not affected by cooking or the freshness of the garlic, so it can be just as toxic in its dried and cooked forms.
+These compounds can also cause damage to the digestive tract, resulting in pain and diarrheaopens in new tab.
+Signs of toxicity can take up to seven days to show up, and dogs can get sick both from eating a large amount in one sitting as well as after repeated ingestion over time of smaller amounts of garlic.

 Can dogs eat foods cooked with garlic powder?

-Dogs should not eat foods containing garlic powder, garlic salt, or any garlic products.
-This is because even in its dried form used for seasoning, the toxic compounds are still active.
-They can even be more concentrated in their dehydrated form, meaning dogs can get sick from eating a smaller amount of garlic powder compared to the amount of fresh garlic required to cause symptoms.
+Dogs should not eat foods containing garlic powder, garlic salt, or any garlic variation.
+Even in garlic’s dried form, toxic compounds are still active.
+In fact, they can even be more concentrated in their dehydrated form, meaning dogs can get sick from eating a smaller amount of garlic powder than they would fresh garlic.

-Of course, a dog still has to ingest enough based on their body weight to get sick and a food prepared with a small sprinkling of garlic powder may not be enough to cause any symptoms.
-However, regular ingestion of smaller amounts of garlic can still cause problems over time, and smaller dogs will be more at risk for illness compared to larger ones.
-The safest option is to avoid it altogether and to contact a pet-poison hotline right away if you are concerned that your dog ingested garlic.
+Of course, a dog still has to ingest enough based on their body weight to get sick, and food prepared with a small sprinkling of garlic powder may not be enough to cause any problems.
+However, regular ingestion of smaller amounts of garlic can cause problems over time, and smaller dogs will be more at risk for illness compared to larger ones.
+The safest option is to avoid garlic altogether, and to contact a pet-poison hotline right away if you are concerned that your dog has ingested garlic.

 Is garlic completely safe for dogs?